juanuys/juanuys.github.io/_posts/2021-05-30-week-1-of-cocreative-development.md

 Rugged individualists -- and there are many, especially at the top -- cannot contribute to real team performance without taking responsibility for their peers and letting their peers assume responsibility for them.
 Yet they instinctively believe that "if you want a job done right, do it yourself."
 It is against their nature to rely on others for the really important tasks in life.
 {% endquote %}

 Could it make more sense to form a "working group", rather than a "team"?
 Perhaps some collective introspection can shed light on this.
-Katzenburg goes on to define "team" and espouses the virtues of a team being a sum greater than its parts:
+Katzenbach goes on to define "team" and espouses the virtues of a team being a sum greater than its parts:

 {% quote katzenbach_wisdom_2015 -A -l 41 %}
 A team is a small number of people with complementary skills who are committed to a common purpose, performance goals, and approach for which they hold themselves mutually accountable.
 {% endquote %}

 I'm looking forward to working with a subset of my own cohort and also the the [UX](https://www.falmouth.ac.uk/study/online/postgraduate/ux-design) cohort.
 We'll bring together a mix of technical and functional expertise, problem-solving and decision-making skills, and interpersonal skills.

+And we'll have more fun than if we did it all by ourselves.
+Right?
+Right! {% cite katzenbach_wisdom_2015 -l 12 %}

 # Spark forum